danieleades/requiem/docs/src/working-with-requirements/file-format.md

 ## File Structure

-A requirement file has two parts:
+A requirement file has three parts:

 1. **YAML Frontmatter** - Metadata enclosed in `---` delimiters
+2. **HRID Title** - The HRID as the first token in the first markdown heading
-2. **Markdown Body** - The requirement text
+3. **Markdown Body** - The requirement text

 ### Example